-- comply with all relevant Commonwealth, State and Territory and local authority legislation and regulations, including work health and safety - service Participants while they are in Work for the Dole Individual Hosted Activities and Group Based Activities - satisfy itself that the Host Organisation is aware of its work health and safety obligations - ensure the Host Organisation is aware of program requirements including acquittal requirements for Group Based Activities prior to finalising the Work for the Dole Activity Host Organisation Agreement - address the needs of Host Organisations and other Providers in a timely manner - ensure that the Host Organisation implements all actions agreed in the Work for the Dole Activity Host Organisation Agreement and those identified through risk assessments - negotiate and execute the Work for the Dole Activity Host Organisation Agreement in accordance with the Deed and update as necessary during the Activity - appropriately manage the overall Activity including liaising with the Host Organisation and other Providers (as necessary) to ensure the Activity is delivered as agreed in the Work for the Dole Activity Host Organisation Agreement - work proactively and collaboratively with Host Organisations and other providers (as necessary), including any Employment or DES Providers, that have Participants in the Activity - monitor the Work for the Dole activity to ensure it continues to be suitable and safe for participants - reserve Places for non-lead providers.
-Lead Providers are able to reserve places in the Department's IT Systems for other providers, including Employment Providers, for a maximum period of 2 full Business Days.
-If the Places are not claimed within that timeframe, they will be automatically returned to the advertising pool
+- comply with all relevant Commonwealth, state and territory and local authority legislation and regulations, including work health and safety - service Participants while they are in Work for the Dole Individual Hosted Activities and Group Based Activities - satisfy itself that the Host Organisation is aware of its work health and safety obligations - ensure the Host Organisation is aware of program requirements including acquittal requirements for Group Based Activities prior to finalising the Work for the Dole Activity Host Organisation Agreement - address the needs of Host Organisations and Other Providers in a timely manner - ensure that the Host implements all actions agreed in the Work for the Dole Activity Host Organisation Agreement and those identified through risk assessments - negotiate and execute the Work for the Dole Activity Host Organisation Agreement in accordance with the Deed and update as necessary during the Activity appropriately manage the overall Activity including liaising with the Host Organisation and Other Providers (as necessary) to ensure the Activity is delivered as agreed in the Work for the Dole Activity Host Organisation Agreement

-- report significant issues to the relevant provider and, if appropriate, the Department - suspend or terminate the Activity where required - complete the acquittal/ reimbursement report for Group Based Activities. - where multiple Activities are operating at the same site, liaise with other Lead Providers to ensure a consistent approach is undertaken to meet program requirements - collect relevant DES Work for the Dole payments from DES Providers for each Place claimed for a DES Participant and pass this on to the Host Organisation (unless the Host Organisation has agreed for DES Providers to pass the fees directly to them) - pay the agreed Work for the Dole Fee for Individual Hosted Activities to the Host Organisation (unless the Work for the Dole Activity Host Organisation Agreement requires Providers to pass the Fees directly to the Lead Provider) - pay any agreed Work for the Dole Fee for Group Based Activities to other providers that have participants in the Activity - undertake all non-lead providers' requirements (as outlined below) for their own Participants. - Work Health & Safety content: ensure all actions identified in the risk assessment (Place) have been implemented by the Host Organisation prior to commencement of the Activity and take all reasonable steps to ensure that the safety of Participants and the general public are protected - Work Health & Safety content: immediately advise other providers of any relevant or significant issues, including work health and safety matters, such as changes in circumstances/Activity tasks - Work Health & Safety content: monitor, review and amend the risk assessment (Place) and immediately advise non-lead providers so that they can review the risk assessment (job seeker) for their Participant where necessary.
+- work proactively and collaboratively with Host Organisations and Other Providers (as necessary), including any DES Providers, that have Participants participating in the Activity - monitor the Work for the Dole Activity to ensure it continues to be suitable and safe for Participants - reserve Places for Non-Lead Providers.
+Lead Providers are able to reserve places in the Department's IT Systems for Other Providers for a maximum period of 2 full business days.
+If the Places are not claimed within that timeframe, they will be automatically returned to the advertising pool - report significant issues to the relevant Other Provider and, if appropriate, the Department - suspend or terminate the Activity where required - complete the acquittal/reimbursement report for Group Based Activities - where multiple Activities are operating at the same site, liaise with other Lead Providers to ensure a consistent approach is undertaken to meet program requirements - collect relevant DES Work for the Dole payments from DES Providers for each Place claimed for a DES Participant and pass this on to the Host Organisation (unless the Host Organisation has agreed for DES Providers to pass the fees directly to them) - pay the agreed Work for the Dole Fee for Individual Hosted Activities to the Host Organisation (unless the Work for the Dole Activity Host Organisation Agreement requires Other Providers to pass the Fees directly to the Lead Provider) - pay any agreed Work for the Dole Fee for Group Based Activities to Other Providers that have Participants in the Activity - undertake all Non-Lead Provider requirements (as outlined below) for their own Participants. - Work Health & Safety content: ensure all actions identified in the risk assessment (Place) have been implemented by the Host Organisation prior to commencement of the Activity and take all reasonable steps to ensure that the safety of Participants and the general public are protected. - Work Health & Safety content: monitor, review and amend the risk assessment (Place) and immediately advise Non-Lead Providers so that they can review the risk assessment (job seeker) for their Participant where necessary.
 Upload the amended risk assessment (Place) to the Department's IT Systems.